devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 Use **"Send Files to TV"** app to send APK file to your Google TV.

 ### 4. Install APK on Google TV:
-Once the APK file is transferred, click **Install** to begin the installation process.
+Once the APK file is transferred, click to install it.

 ### 5. Done:
 After installation, launch app to enjoy YouTube Origin.